-Can I Change My Mind After I Have Pleaded Guilty?
+Can I Change My Plea After Pleading Guilty?

-If you are one of those people, you will recall when you entered your guilty plea, your lawyer and/or the court would have asked you the following questions:
+If you are one of those individuals wondering “is it too late to change my plea?” you will recall when you entered your guilty plea, your lawyer and/or the court would have asked you the following questions:

 - Do you understand the charges against you?
 You would have answered, “Yes.”